HongyangDu/SemSharing/README.md

 <img src="readme/img41.png" width = "60%">

-The safe walk area information that the second user obtains based on the semantic information shared by the first user:
+The safe walk area information that the second user obtains is based on the semantic information shared by the first user:

 <img src="readme/img5.png" width = "60%">

-Then, without performing the safe walk area detecing task, the second user can know that the road in front of him/her is safe.
+Then, without performing the safe walk area detecting task, the second user can know that the road in front of him/her is safe.

 ## 📚 Cite Our Work